 5 Different Ways to Deep Compare JavaScript Objects

-Two types of equalities in JavaScript
+Two types of equality in JavaScript

-• Referential equality: Determines whether the two provided operands refer to the same reference/object instance.
+• Referential equality: Determines whether two operands refer to the exact same object instance in memory.
+This can be checked using strict equality (===), coercive equality (==), or Object.is().

 1. Manual comparison